 At trial, Palmer said he and co-counsel Andrew M. Cantor and William G. Minkin called a “full panoply of experts,” including two pathologists, an industrial hygienist and a cell biologist.
 John Crane called a pulmonary doctor, Palmer said.

-Palmer said the jury took just over a half hour to return their verdict – $335,000 in past medical expenses and $15 million in pain and suffering damages – Wednesday afternoon.
+Palmer said the jury took just over a half hour to return their verdict – $335,000 in past medical expenses and $15 million in pain and suffering damages – on Wednesday afternoon.
 Palmer would not say why he did not ask for future medical expenses.

 Daniel O’Connell, who represented John Crane along with Peter A. Woolson of Robinson Woolson P.A. in Baltimore, praised the judge and opposing counsel but took issue with the jury’s quick decision.

-“When a jury comes back with a plaintiff’s verdict in 32 minutes, that means they made up their minds a long time ago,” said O’Connell of O’Connell, Tivin, Miller & Burns LLC in Elgin, Ill.
+“When a jury comes back with a plaintiff’s verdict in 32 minutes, that means they made up their minds a long time ago,” said O’Connell of O’Connell, Tivin, Miller & Burns LLC in Elgin, Illinois.
 “That was the problem with the case.
 The jury wasn’t following the instructions.
 They didn’t listen to the evidence.”

 The jury also found a pair of cross-defendants contributorily liable for Linkus’ exposure.
 Linkus had previously settled with Owens-Illinois Inc., a Perryville, Ohio-based glass manufacturer who made asbestos-containing thermal insulation, and Foster Wheeler Inc., a Clinton, New Jersey-based construction contractor and power equipment supplier that also made asbestos-containing boilers.

 Under Maryland law, John Crane may be entitled to a reduction in the verdict based on the contributory negligence of the cross-defendants, leaving its liability at about $5.1 million, Palmer said.
-He said that determination will likely be made this week and submitted to the judge for approval.
+He said that a determination will likely be made this week and submitted to the judge for approval.

 “They’re going to move for and will probably receive a reduction in the verdict amount by the pro rata shares, which would be two-thirds,” Palmer explained.

 In the April 2005 suit filed by now Baltimore County State’s Attorney Scott D. Shellenberger, Linkus named 64 defendants.
-Palmer said claims against the other defendants were either “resolved” or dismissed but would not be more specific.
+Palmer said claims against the other defendants were either “resolved” or dismissed, but would not be more specific.

 John Crane never made a settlement offer, said Palmer.

-Linkus, who later founded a refrigeration company which his two sons now run, first experienced symptoms of mesothelioma in 2004 and was diagnosed at the Johns Hopkins Hospital in 2005, Palmer said.
+Linkus, who later founded a refrigeration company that his two sons now run, first experienced symptoms of mesothelioma in 2004 and was diagnosed at the Johns Hopkins Hospital in 2005, Palmer said.
 Life expectancy after diagnosis is generally 12 to 18 months, according to Palmer, but after nearly three years and two cycles of chemotherapy, Linkus’ condition is “stable.”

 “At the present, they haven’t seen evidence of continued spread,” said Palmer, calling Linkus’ continued survival “unusual.”
 “Like he says, ‘It’s from MRI to MRI.’
 You have to worry about it all the time.”